 Seeing the Canadian Rockies rise out of Earth was experiencing nature on an entirely different level.
 We were utterly astounded by the unique beauty, sheer scale of infinite rock formations, seductive pine tree forests and eye-catching lakes glistering under spills of sunlight.

-As we made our way through Canada, travelling on a tour bus along TransCanada Highway, the landscape of infinite patterns and textures stretched towards the distant horizon.
+As we made our way through Canada, travelling on a tour bus along TransCanada Highway from Calgary to Vancouver, the landscape of infinite patterns and textures stretched towards the distant horizon.
 For a moment I let my eyes rest on tree trunks and their branches before sweeping grounds for wildlife.
 While our fellow travellers were eager to spot a bear, I was looking forward to an encounter with porcupines and beavers.

 How much time you need to spend in Banff National Park?